dKurbi/42Barcelona_Minishell/README.md

 ## Description

-The goal of this project is to create a simple shell.
-Yes, my very own small bash.
-Through this project, I will learn a lot about processes and file descriptors.
+The goal of this project is to develop a basic shell similar to Bash.
+Through this implementation, the focus is on gaining a deeper understanding of process management and file descriptor handling in operating systems.

 ## Features